A Legend of Ethshar

 (More is eventually revealed in The Unwelcome Warlock, though.)

-It ran 560 pages in manuscript, about 140,000 words, which makes it the longest Ethshar novel yet, but not as huge as Touched by the Gods or Dragon Weather.
+It ran 560 pages in manuscript, about 130,000 words, which made it the longest Ethshar novel up until then, but not as long as Stone Unturned, or non-Ethshar books like Touched by the Gods or Dragon Weather.

 Note: The following sample text is from a false start I eventually threw out, and isn't in the published version, but I thought it would do as a taste.
 The following prologue was the original opening; it's been removed, although a significantly-revised portion of the prologue was used in the epilogue of the submitted version.
 Note that the version here contradicts stuff implied in previously-published Ethshar stories -- what was I thinking?